 |---|---|

-| Best face shapes | Oval and heart shapes love it; round faces may prefer a slight off-center version |
+| Best face shapes | Oval and heart shapes take to it easily; round faces often prefer a slight off-center version |

-| The upkeep | A trim every six to eight weeks, around $45 to $85, to keep the shape clean |
+| The upkeep | A trim on roughly a six-week cycle, around $45 to $85, keeps the shape crisp |

-| The styling key | A dead-straight part and root lift, so the center line looks sharp, not flat |
+| The styling key | A dead-straight part and some root lift, so the line looks sharp rather than flat |

 The Sleek Glass Bob